JI4JUN/Leetcode-Every-Day/Solution/array/[904]FruitIntoBaskets/904 Fruit Into Baskets.md

 ### Sliding Window Approach

 - Initialize two pointers `left` and `right` , represent the current window.
-- The window keeps track of the current number of elements in the `backets` .
+- The window keeps track of the current number of elements in the picked fruits .
-- Start a while loop that continues until the `right` pointer reaches the end of `fruits` .
+- Start a `for` loop that continues until the `right` pointer reaches the end of `fruits` .
-- Update the `treeSet` by adding the current fruit `fruits[right]` inside the loop.
+    - Update the `backets` by adding the current fruit `fruits[right]` inside the loop.
-    - If the number of elements in the `backets` is greater than 2, then shrink the window by deleting the fruit at index `left` to keep the length of the backets `backets.size` no more than 2.
+    - If the number of elements in the `backets` is greater than 2, enter a `while` loop, then subtract the value of element whose key is `left` in the `backets` by one in each loop.
+        - If the value of element with `left` key is equal to 0, then delete the element from the `backets` ,
+        - Otherwise, continue the loop.
-    - After that, let the `left` pointer slide to the next index and update the `right`pointer by the `left` pointer.
+        - At the end of this loop, update the `left` pointer by `++left` to shrink the window for keeping the length of the backets `backets.size` no more than 2.
-    - Otherwise, update the `result` by comparing current `result` and current length of subarray `right - left + 1` , which one is smaller, then let the `right` pointer slide to the next index.
+    - Update the `result` by comparing current `result` and current length of subarray `right - left + 1` , which one is smaller, then let the `right` pointer slide to the next index.

 ## 📊Complexity